stjude-rust-labs/wdl/README.md

   document scopes and exits with a status code of `0` if the documents are valid; otherwise, prints the validation diagnostics and exits with a status code of `1`.
+* `format` - Parses, validates, and then formats a single WDL document, printing the result to STDOUT.

 Each of the subcommands supports passing `-` as the file path to denote reading from STDIN instead of a file on disk.